 Cerveza Cusqueña or Cusqueña Beer is the most popular beer in Peru, sold widely all around the country.
-Its history begins back in 1908—the year of the foundation of German Brewery in the city of Cusco.
-A year later cerveza premium del Perú (premium Peruvian beer) was born to life.
-Local residents were familiar with alcoholic beverages, and had chicha as their favourite.
+Its history dates back to 1908—the year the German Brewery was founded in the city of Cusco.
+A year later cerveza premium del Perú (premium Peruvian beer) was born.
+Local residents were familiar with alcoholic beverages and had chicha as their favourite.
 But it didn't take them long to get in love with light and refreshing Cusqueña.

-You're welcome to try all these varieties any time you visit Peru, but the best occasion is Cusqueña Beer Festival held annually in the birthplace city of Cusqueña, in the Garden of the Beer of Cusco, on Avenida de Cultura.
+You're welcome to try all these varieties any time you visit Peru, but the best occasion is Cusqueña Beer Festival held annually in its birthplace city, in the Garden of the Beer in Cusco, on Avenida de Cultura.
 It lasts for three days, either in late May or early June.
-Except the beer, this is also an international music festival.
-There are both local and international musicians performing, so you're guaranteed to have some great time.
+Except for the beer, this is also an international music festival.
+There are both local and international musicians performing, so you're guaranteed to have a great time.